-Of course, as I’ve briefly mentioned, not all dog ramps are built for getting pets in and out of the car.
+As I’ve briefly mentioned, not all dog ramps are built for getting pets in and out of the car.
 Some of them are great for training purposes, which means that you may find some which are perfect for indoor or garden use.
-These ramp systems, naturally, are going to be much smaller than those telescopic ramps you’d normally need to fit to your car.
+These ramp systems, naturally, are going to be much smaller than those telescopic dog ramps you’d normally need to fit to your car.

 Easy to Clean?